 Summer on the go: how to deal with motion sickness

 Summer, vacation time and for many even departure time.
 Cars, ships, trains, airplanes… in some subjects, journeys on means of transport are a serious problem due to the “motion sickness”.
 What does it depend on?
 What are its symptoms?
 How can it be treated?
-We talked about it with Dr. Roberto Teggi, specialist in Otoneurology at the San Raffaele Hospital and Professor at the UniSR Faculty of Medicine.
+We talked about it with Dr. Roberto Teggi, specialist in Otoneurology and consultant at IRCCS Ospedale San Raffaele.

 Dr. Teggi, is motion sickness a common disorder?
 How many people does it affect?

 Motion sickness is a common disorder, which affects a percentage between 13% and 28% of the population; 7% of people taking a boat cruise have been reported to suffer from seasickness with nausea and vomiting.
 Women suffer from this disorder in a higher percentage, while children under 2 years seem to be immune.

 What are the symptoms?
 What to they depend on?

 The symptomatology is characterized by pallor, fatigue, yawns, cold sweat sometimes followed by nausea and in some cases vomiting, caused by travel by means of transport such as car or ship.